Converting Tables from MyISAM to InnoDB

-This is describes the possible issues and what do do about them.
+This describes possible issues that may arise and what to do about them.

 Recommendation.
-One way to assist in searching for issues is to do (at least in *nix)
+One way to assist in searching for issues in is to do (at least in *nix)

 mysqldump --no-data --all-databases >schemas egrep 'CREATE|PRIMARY' schemas # Focusing on PRIMARY KEYs egrep 'CREATE|FULLTEXT' schemas # Looking for FULLTEXT indexes egrep 'CREATE|KEY' schemas # Looking for various combinations of indexes